nau/scalus/README.md

 - DeBruijn/unDeBruijn conversion works on both JVM and JavaScript
 - Type safe UPLC expression builder prototype works on both JVM and JavaScript
 - There are a couple of simple validators that can be used for real.
-- The PubKey validator is 95 bytes long!
-It's 20x smaller than the 1992 bytes long PlutusTx version!
+- The PubKey validator is 138 bytes long!
+It's 14x smaller than the 1992 bytes long PlutusTx version!
-- Scala macros to convert simple Scala extpressions to UPLC
+- Scala compiler plugin to convert Scala code to UPLC

 ## Comparison to PlutusTx, Aiken, Plutarch